dbsystel/prometheus-config-controller/README.md

 ```

 ## Metrics
-This Controller ignores all configs with syntax error.
+This Controller ignores all configs with syntax errors.
 There is a metric to monitor the count of wrong configs:
 ```
-prometheus_controller_config_error_total
+prometheus_controller_config_errors_total
 ```

 ## Development